flecoqui/projects/_posts/2017-06-28-studioscrap.md

 permalink: https://microsoft.github.io/techcasestudies/studioscrap.html
 ---

-Microsoft teamed up with CDIP to their popular scrapbooking software, Studio Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.
+Microsoft teamed up with CDIP to convert their popular scrapbooking software, Studio Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.

 Studio Scrap is a leading scrapbooking software in France that provides tools to create picture albums, album arts, posters, ... studioscrap is a very comprehensive and high-performance tool, renowned as one of the best family scrapbooking software program on the market.
 By bringing its first software to the Windows Store, CDIP saw a great opportunity to increase the number of downloads, reach more than 400 million PC around the world, provide a richer user experience and benefit from a simpler installation and update process management.